 Each live roulette variant will have its own range of on-table options for you to tinker with.
 These can include looking at hot and cold numbers (numbers which have appeared frequently or not appeared for a while), your betting histories, and different camera angles.
 The latter is worth a closer look.

 Many live roulette games will allow you to adjust the camera angles, with several to choose from.
-However, in the Immersive Roulette variant (for instance) you can switch to a camera angle which is directly inside the roulette wheel.
+However, in the Immersive Roulette game variant by Evolution Gaming (for instance) you can switch to a camera angle which is directly inside the roulette wheel.
 There are several reasons why players may wish to adjust the camera angles, not least because some players prefer one camera over another.
 Either way, it is a handy on-table option to have if you want to get straight into the heart of the action.

 If you are new to live casino games take a look at the video below to get a first glimpse of the action awaiting you online.